khidalgo85/Unix/README.md

 ### Scripts simples de uma linha de comando

-Para renomear muitos arquivos *.old a *.new.
-PAra testar primeito, susbtituia `do mv` por `do echo mv`.
+Para renomear muitos arquivos *.old* a \*.new.
+Para testar primeiro, susbtituia `do mv` por `do echo mv`.

     for i in *.input; do mv $i ${i/\.old/\.new}; done